 Zylowska, L (2012).
 The Mindfulness Prescription for Adult ADHD.
 This is an ADHD-focused resource for learning about mindfulness when you have ADHD, and practicing it.
 Comes with guided exercises CD.

 Kohlberg, J., & Nadeau, K. (2002).
 ADD-friendly ways to organize your life.
 One of the best books available about organizing with ADHD.

 Taylor-Klaus, E. & Dempster, D. (2016).
 Parenting ADHD Now!
 By far the best book about parenting young kids who have ADHD.

 Lerner, H. (2005).
 The dance of anger: A woman's guide to changing the patterns of intimate relationships.
 Particularly useful for female, non-ADHD partners suffering from chronic anger, as a supplement to counseling or my couples’ seminar.

 Potter-Efron, R & P (2006).
 Letting Go of Anger: The eleven most common anger styles & what to do about them.
 This is an easy to get through and very useful book about how you express anger.
 Starts with a quiz to identify your style(s) then helps you understand why you might use those styles and how to improve how you express anger.

 Nagoski, E (2015).
 Come As You Are.
 For women who 'just aren't feeling it anymore' and want to understand how to rekindle their desire for their partner.

 Solden, S. (1995) Women with Attention Deficit Disorder.
-This book, coupled with Nadeau and Quinn's Understanding Women with ADHD provide a great overview of the special issues that women with ADHD face.
+This book, coupled with Nadeau and Quinn's Understanding Women with ADHD provide the best overviews of the special issues that women with ADHD face.